recodeleadership/recodeleadership.github.io.v1/onboarding-process.md

 # Onboarding Process
-## Step 1: Schedule a Free 30-Minute Career Strategy Call with Amy
+## Step 1: Schedule a Complimentary Career Strategy Call with Amy
 - **What We Will Do**: Bring your story and discuss your career ambitions with Amy.
 We will explore directions and possibilities for your career.
 Amy will reflect and share resources to help you take the next steps.
 - **What’s Next**: We can end it here or discuss the possibility of a continued partnership.
 There's no obligation to proceed if it's not your priority at the moment.
 Please connect with me on LinkedIn and feel free to reach out anytime I can be a resource.
 If you would like to continue working together, proceed to step 2.